Made in Heaven (TV series): Reception

-The show has received largely positive reviews with several critics and online reviews praising the series' dark take on the Big Fat Indian Wedding.
+The show has received positive reviews with several critics and online reviews praising the series' dark take on the Big Fat Indian Wedding.
 Soumya Srivastava of Hindustan Times gave Made In Heaven four stars out of five, terming it the best desi original by Amazon Prime.
 Srivastava opines that Zoya Akhtar and Reema Kagti’s new show will keep you hooked.

 Sanjukta Sharma of Scroll.in praised the performances, writing, "...performances, especially by Mathur and Dhulipala, engagingly and steadfastly chart a convincing trajectory of early struggles, promise, dysfunction, despair and uplifting resignation."
 The show's costumes received major acclaim as well, with fashion writer Shivani Yadav writing an in-depth analysis of season 2 in her newsletter, Popculture Sponge.

 Ektaa Malik from The Indian Express stated the series works because all the characters, big and small, have their development curve etched well.
 The strong performances make each episode stand out.

 Critics have described it as a telling story about human nature and greater social dynamics in Delhi.